gzmaslidemir/cpp-practice-projects/README.md

 - Loops
 - Switch-case

+### 3. String Reverser (`string-reverser.cpp`)

+A program that reverses a user-entered string and then toggles the case of each letter.

+#### Features:
+- Accepts a full line of text using `getline()`
+- Reverses the string
+- Changes uppercase letters to lowercase and lowercase letters to uppercase
+- Displays the results with colored output

+#### Technologies Used:
+- C++
+- Strings
+- Character functions
+- Loops

 ## About Me
 I am a Software Development student currently improving my C++ and problem-solving skills.